Epsilon-Lyrae/CC-Tweaked-spreadsheet-via-AE2/README.md

 **SETUP (spreadsheet)**

-1. Open a google spreadsheet and go to Extensions > Apps scrip.
+1. Open a google spreadsheet and go to Extensions > Apps script
 2. paste `spreadsheet.js` into the text editor that opens.

 3\. press the blue deploy button and press \[New Deployment].